Smilow Cancer Hospital opens Greenwich Hospital Campus

 Visit the Smilow web site for more information.

-Greenwich Hospital is a member of Yale New Haven Health System (YNHHS).
+Greenwich Hospital is a member of Yale New Haven Health.
 Greenwich is a 206-bed (includes 32 isolettes) community hospital serving lower Fairfield County, Connecticut and Westchester County, New York.
-It is a major academic affiliate of Yale School of Medicine.
+It is a academic affiliate of Yale School of Medicine.
 Since opening in 1903, Greenwich Hospital has evolved into a progressive medical center and teaching institution representing all medical specialties and offering a wide range of medical, surgical, diagnostic and wellness programs.
 Greenwich Hospital is recognized throughout the healthcare industry as a leader in service and patient satisfaction excellence.
+Greenwich Hospital has the prestigious Magnet designation from the American Nurses Credentialing Center, the nation’s highest honor of nursing excellence.

 Greenwich, CT (May 1, 2019) – Greenwich Hospital will launch a new physician education program to help all doctors recognize potential early signs of breast and ovarian cancer in an effort to diagnose both diseases much sooner.
 Called the MAT Education Program, the curriculum was developed by physicians at Smilow Cancer Hospital at Yale New Haven and Yale Cancer Center at the behest of Greenwich resident Kaile Josephs Zagger who lost her mother, Marilyn Ann Trahan (MAT) 20 years ago to ovarian cancer.